She Is, However, Hopeless (Inspection of the Underaged Underperformers)

 Details and Interior Elements

-Finally, I included a miniature letter to symbolize the personal correspondence often taken from the girls.
+I included miniature letters to symbolize the personal correspondence often taken from the girls.

 Research Material

-A key source for this project was Jentene på Bjørøya by Dr. Knut Erich Papendorf, retired professor of criminology at the University of Oslo.
-Our conversations offered valuable context and insight.
+A key source for this project was the book Jentene på Bjørøya by Dr. Knut Erich Papendorf, retired professor of criminology at the University of Oslo.

-The book also shaped the title of the scene.
+The title of the scene.
 “She Is, However, Hopeless” comes from a psychiatric report about one of the girls.
-“Underaged Underperformers” was an official term used to classify them—evidence of how coldly the authorities viewed these young women.
+“Underaged Underperformers” was an official term used to classify them—evidence of how the authorities viewed these women.

 The Clothes